Find Nursing Schools

 Public Public vs. Private

-Around 90% of students who apply get accepted.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 77%.
 Around 32% of accepted students are men, and 68% are women.

 #13